How Long After Cataract Surgery Can You Drive?

 Will my Car Insurance be Affected?

 Cataract surgery alone should not directly result in an automatic increase in premiums.
-Car insurance premiums are typically determined by various factors, including driving history, the type of vehicle, location, age, and other risk-related factors.
+Car insurance premiums are typically determined by various factors, including driving history, vehicle type, location, age, and other risk-related factors.
 Your car insurance company will typically continue to cover you following your cataract surgery recovery.
 It is advisable to inform your car insurance company in advance of your treatment.

-Improved vision.
-Cataract surgery involves replacing the cloudy eye lens with a clear artificial intraocular lens (IOL).
-This typically results in clearer vision making it easier to read road signs, recognise hazards, and see other vehicles and pedestrians.
+1. Restoring visual clarity – replacing the cloudy lens with a clear artificial intraocular lens (IOL) helps drivers to read road signs, recognise hazards, and see other vehicles and pedestrians.

-At Optegra, we have carried out over 35,000 cataract procedures in the last year alone, with an impressive success rate of 99.6%.
+At Optegra, we have carried out over 51,000 cataract procedures in the last year alone, with an impressive success rate of 99.3%.
 This means almost all patients can drive without problems following their treatment.
-Learn more about cataract surgery at Optegra or book a no-obligation, free consultation for expert help and advice.

 Amir Hamid Headshot